Transport and travel

 - Make use of priority parking for car sharing (with a guaranteed lift home in case of emergency if your lift share has left).

 - Join a commuter guided cycle ride to UWE Bristol just off the Gloucester Road corridor on a quiet pleasant and flattish route.

 - Join the Co-Wheels car club for business travel so you can leave the car at home.

 The Frenchay Campus Travel Plan survey results show that green transport choices to travel to UWE Bristol are growing year on year.

 UWE Bristol's travel challenge

-To show you just how much difference in time various ways of travelling can make - here are our travel challenge results from commuters leaving on a popular route from mid-way up Gloucester Road 3km away at 08:15 in rush hour traffic 3km away:
+To show you just how much difference in time various ways of travelling can make, take a look at our travel challenge results.
+We asked commuters to take a popular route from mid-way up Gloucester Road, 3km away from Frenchay Campus.
+They left at 08:15 in rush-hour traffic.
+The journeys took the following times:

 - Electric bike – 15 minutes

 We are keen for students to use UWE Bristol as a living learning laboratory.
 We can support you by providing information and giving interviews on current policy and practice and short tours of our sustainable travel infrastructure.
 For full background information you will find it useful to read our Travel plan and visit the UWE Bristol Transport pages.